 General Tips to Grow as a Life Coach

-This blog’s marketing advice for life coaches is separated into two categories:
+This blog separates marketing advice into two categories:

 So, if you have just become a coach and want to know how to get your first few clients, here are some pointers.